Glossary Terms

 What Is an Articles of Association (AOA)?

-It works alongside the Memorandum of Association (MOA).
-While the MOA defines a company’s objectives and scope of activities,, the AOA defines how the company will be governed and operated internally. .
+The Article of Association(AOA) is a statutory document that defines a company’s internal governance, management framework, and operating procedures.
+It works alongside the Memorandum of Association (MOA). while the MOA defines a company’s objectives and scope of activities, the AOA defines how the company will be governed and operated internally.

-The AOA regulates internal matters: share capital structure, rights and obligations of shareholders, procedures for board and shareholder meetings, powers and duties of directors, share transfers, dividend policy, audit, accounting and financial reporting procedures, among others.
+The AOA regulates internal matters: share capital structure, rights and obligations of shareholders, procedures for board and shareholder meetings, powers and duties of directors, share transfers, dividend policy, audit, accounting and financial reportings procedures, among others.

 Key Clauses found in AOA